james-kennedy/StockRec/README.md

 3. Gather data:

 Currently, the code is designed to collect data from Yahoo Finance of SPY (S&P 500).
 It takes the 505 companies in SPY and gathers the data into a .json file.
-To change this set of stocks, collect a list of tickers in a TSV (each row is a new entry) and update the path in line 12 of `fetch_data.py`.
+To change this set of stocks, collect a list of tickers in a TSV (each row is a new entry) and update the path in line 12 of `fetch_data.py`. `spy_data.json` is committed here as an example of the output/as a quick-start for testing the system in step 4.

 To get the data: